 ARCHITECTURE:

 This two-storey, gabled British Arts & Crafts house is T-shaped.
-The right side has a full height chimney, to the rear of which are two shed-roofed, through-the-cornice wall dormers.
+The right side has a full eight chimney, to the rear of which are two shed-roofed, through-the-cornice wall dormers.
 The rear has a bracketed back porch.
 To the left of the front gable are two dormers: a small gabled dormer to the far left, (not on the original plans) and a larger shed-roofed dormer behind a balcony with spindled balusters.
 The front gable has heavy knee brackets and sits above a cantilevered box bay on the main floor.
 The gable is separated from the bay by a continuation of the main roof which creates a shed-roofed effect.
 To the left is a deeply-recessed front porch with paired square posts and a spindled balustrade.
 The wide front steps have shingled balustrades.
 The upper walls are stuccoed and half-timbered, as is the small dormer; the lower floors and large dormer are shingled.
-It has brick corbelled chimneys above the roofline.
+It has brick corbelled chimneys.
 The house was valued at $3,850.

 D.C.
-Frame (b.
-Larkhall, SCT, 1882-1960) came to Victoria in 1905.
+Frame* (b.Larkhall, SCT, 1882-1960) came to Victoria in 1905.
 He apprenticed under architect F.M.
 Rattenbury until 1908, then opened his own practise.
-Notable buildings he designed include the 1909 Chinese Public School, 636 Fisgard St, and 1911 Alexandra Club, 716 Courtney St, both Downtown; the 1910-11 Bank Street School, 1625 Bank St, Gonzales; the 1911 stone house Kingsmont, 305 Denison Rd, on Gonzales Hill in Oak Bay; and the 1912 Arts & Crafts-style Wesley Methodist Church, 943-49 Fullerton Av, Vic West.
-He designed several apartment blocks in 1944-53, including the 1945 Art Deco Park Towers Apartments at 905-09 Vancouver St. D.C.
-Frame’s own residences, the 1908-09 Larkhall at 337 Foul Bay Rd, Gonzales, and the 1926 Solway at 1143 Munro St, Esquimalt, still stand.*
+Some of his notable designs include the 1909 Chinese Public School, 636 Fisgard St, and 1911 Alexandra Club, 716 Courtney St (both Downtown); the 1910-11 Bank Street School, 1625 Bank St); the 1911 stone house Kingsmont, 305 Denison Rd, on Gonzales Hill in Oak Bay; and the 1912 Arts & Crafts style Wesley Methodist Church, 943-49 Fullerton Av, Vic West.
+He designed several apartment blocks in 1944-53, including the 1945 Art Deco Park Towers Apts at 905-09 Vancouver St. D.C.
+Frame’s own residences, 1908-09 Larkhall at 337 Foul Bay Rd, Gonzales, and 1926 Solway at 1143 Munro St, Esquimalt, still stand.

 ORIGINAL OCCUPANTS: